Kazooki123/LunarDB/README.md

   <h1>🌑LunarDB: A cache key-value database</h1>

-  <h3><b>⚡A Cache database⚡</b></h3>
+  <h3><b>⚡A Blazingly Fast Cache database⚡</b></h3>
 </div>

 ## 🔗What is it?

-Lunar is a Key-Value, Cache, Memory based database that loads keys and values in a file when saved by command, you can load this keys and values by the command "LOAD" then filename.
+LunarDB is a **multi-model, key-value store, cache, memory based database** that loads keys and values in a file when saved by command, you can load this keys and values by the command "LOAD" then filename.

 ## Install